 - Up to 16 hours of on-the-water practical instruction.

-- Hoisting, dousing, furling & unfurling furling sails.
+- Hoisting, dousing, furling & unfurling sails.

 - Running & standing rigging